Automated Alignment between Elicitation Interviews and Requirements: Introduction

 \section{Introduction}

-User stories are a key asset in agile development: short, semi‑structured requirements that capture who wants what and why~\cite{Cohn2004}.\footnote{We consider user stories following the Connextra template: ``\textit{As a [role], I want to [action], so that [benefit]}''.} In practice, requirements such as user stories are most commonly distilled \textit{manually} from lengthy, conversational sources such as stakeholder interviews and facilitated workshops~\cite{wagner2019status}.
+User stories are a frequently used artifact for expressing requirements in agile development~\cite{lucassen2016use}.
+These user-oriented requirements capture \textit{who} wants \textit{what} and \textit{why}~\cite{Cohn2004}.
+The most widespread notation for writing user stories is the Connextra template: ``\textit{As a [role], I want to [action], so that [benefit]}''.

+User stories, like other types of requirements, are commonly distilled \textit{manually} from lengthy, conversational sources such as stakeholder interviews and facilitated workshops~\cite{wagner2019status}.

-Large language models (LLMs) promise to streamline this tedious human activity by generating candidate user stories from unstructured interview transcripts~\cite{ronanki2022chatgpt,quattrocchi2025can,yamani2025leveraging}.
+Recent research has leveraged Large language models (LLMs) to streamline this tedious human activity by generating candidate user stories from unstructured interview transcripts~\cite{ronanki2022chatgpt,quattrocchi2025can,yamani2025leveraging}, or even to explore LLM's ability to act as an elicitor who conducts interviews and derives requirements~\cite{korn2025llmrei}.

-Yet, a central question remains largely unaddressed: \emph{to what extent do the generated stories faithfully reflect what stakeholders actually said?} This question applies to both human- and LLM-generated user stories.
-Existing quality frameworks for user stories, like QUS~\cite{Lucassen2016QUS}, only assess how well a story is written, not whether it is \emph{grounded in the source}.
-Addressing this question is critical, because hidden and incomplete requirements are the most frequent cause for software project failure~\cite{fernandez2017naming}.
+Both with human or automated generation, a research question (RQ) remains largely unaddressed: \emph{to what extent do the generated user stories faithfully reflect what stakeholders actually said?} Existing quality frameworks for user stories, like QUS~\cite{Lucassen2016QUS}, only assess how well a story is written, not whether it is \emph{grounded in the source}.
+Addressing this question is critical, because hidden and incomplete requirements are one of the most frequent causes for software project failure~\cite{fernandez2017naming}.

-We address this gap by introducing \tts, a task and metric for \textit{text‑to‑story alignment (T2SA)}.
+We address this gap by introducing \tts, an NLP4RE task~\cite{zhao2021natural} that is concerned with measuring \textit{interview‑to‑story alignment}.
 The goal is to quantify alignment between an interview transcript and a set of user stories derived from it.
-Rather than scoring stories in isolation, T2SA evaluates them \emph{against the source}, offering a complementary perspective to traditional user‑story quality checks.
-We use alignment for two interpretable, source‑faithful measures: \emph{correctness}, the proportion of stories supported by at least one segment of the transcript, and \emph{completeness}, the proportion of transcript segments that are covered by at least one story.
-As depicted in Figure~\ref{fig:over}, given an interview's transcript and the set of corresponding stories, the goal is to output the two measures for an actionable quality assessment of the stories at hand.
+We measure alignment via two interpretable, source‑faithful measures: (i) \emph{requirements faithfulness}, the proportion of stories supported by at least one segment of the transcript, and (ii) \emph{interview coverage}, the proportion of transcript segments that are covered by at least one story.
+As depicted in Fig.~\ref{fig:over}, given an interview's transcript and the set of corresponding stories, the goal is to output the two measures for an actionable quality assessment of the stories at hand.